James Malone Coleman

 James Malone Coleman (August 26, 1929 – May 4, 2020) was second bishop of the Episcopal Diocese of West Tennessee.
-Coleman was the first bishop of any Tennessee diocese to actually be born inside the state itself.
+Coleman was the first bishop of any Tennessee diocese to be born inside the state itself.

 Early life and education

 Coleman was born on August 26, 1929, in Memphis, Tennessee, the son of Frederick L. Coleman Sr. and Doris Cloar Jacobs.
 He was educated at the Christian Brothers High School (a Roman Catholic institution) and graduated in 1947.
 He then served in the United States Army before he continued his studies at the University of Tennessee, from where he graduated with a Bachelors of Science in 1953.
 He also graduated with a Master of Divinity from the University of the South in 1956.
 He received a Certificate in Pastoral Care from the Wake Forest Baptist Medical Center in 1974, and a Doctor of Ministry in pastoral theology from Wake Forest University in 1975.